 We recommend printing a single proof copy for this phase of the review.
 Errors show up in print that are impossible to catch on a screen.

 Ready to put your ideas in print?
 Create a newsstand-quality magazine—perfect for serial content or high-volume printing projects.
-Premium and Economy print options available.
+Premium and economy print options are available.